 Buns is a popular breakfast or tea snack option in the Mangalore – Udupi region of Karnataka.
 Hence the name ‘Mangalore Buns’.
 They have a spongy texture and has a sweet taste infused by bananas.
 I call them deep-fried banana bread because of the texture and taste, but the way of preparation is totally different.
 Serve them hot with coconut chutney or vegetable saagu.
 They also taste great just as it is.

 Though it is also called banana poori’s, there are very different from the traditional poori’s.
 Except both are fried, banana buns are rolled slightly thicker, it is sweet and the texture is spongy and fluffy.
 Also, it is thick like bread slice or buns.

 Traditionally, buns is prepared using all-purpose flour.
-For healthier option, in the recipe, I use whole wheat flour, and substituted refined sugar with light brown sugar.
-These buns taste the best when over ripe bananas are used and let the batter ferment overnight.
+For a healthier option, in the recipe, I use whole wheat flour, and substituted refined sugar with light brown sugar.
+These buns taste the best when overripe bananas are used and let the batter ferment overnight.
 7-8 hours of fermentation is required for fluffy and textured buns.

 How to make mangalore buns?